MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_client_controller_query_set_information_input.md

 #### BankId

 The identifier for a bank of GPIO pins.
 If M is the number of banks in the GPIO controller, <b>BankId</b> is an integer in the range 0 to M–1.
 The GPIO framework extension (GpioClx) previously obtained the number of banks in the controller from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> event callback function.
 For more information, see Remarks in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439358">CLIENT_CONTROLLER_BASIC_INFORMATION</a>.

-#### BankInterruptBinding

-A structure that contains information about the interrupt resources that are assigned to the GPIO controller.

-#### ResourcesTranslated

-A handle to a framework resource-list object that identifies the translated hardware resources that the Plug and Play manager has assigned to the device.

-#### ResourcesRaw

-A handle to a framework resource-list object that identifies the raw hardware resources that the Plug and Play manager has assigned to the device.

-#### TotalBanks

-The number of banks in the GPIO controller.
-This member indicates the expected length of the <b>BankInterruptBinding.ResourceMapping</b> array in the caller-allocated <a href="https://msdn.microsoft.com/library/windows/hardware/hh698239">CLIENT_CONTROLLER_QUERY_SET_INFORMATION_OUTPUT</a> structure, if the caller supplies a non-NULL pointer to this structure.

 #### ControllerFunctionBankMapping